 What level is a foundation degree equivalent to?

 A foundation degree is the academic equivalent of two-thirds of a Bachelors degree, a Higher National Diploma (HND) and Diploma of Higher Education (DipHE) - at Level 5 of the Regulated Qualifications Framework (RQF).

 For more information, see our guide to qualifications.

 Note that a foundation degree is not the same as a foundation year.
 A foundation degree is a standalone qualification equivalent to two years of a three-year degree, whereas a foundation year gives you access onto a degree course.
 See why you should consider a foundation year.

 Choosing a foundation degree

-Whichever course you choose, as well as the role-specific skills you'll gain, should also give you a range of sought-after qualities as an employee.
-However, it's important to pick a subject you'll enjoy as studying for a foundation degree requires motivation, high levels of organisation and the ability to adapt to different working environments.
+Whichever course you choose, as well as the role-specific skills you'll gain, it should also give you a range of sought-after qualities as an employee.
+However, it's important to pick a subject you'll enjoy, as studying for a foundation degree requires motivation, high levels of organisation and the ability to adapt to different working environments.

 Popular foundation degree subject fields in 2016/17, according to HESA's Destinations of Leavers from Higher Education data, include:

 - others in subjects allied to medicine